-Who you see pictured here is Hungarian legend ♛🥇🥇🥇🇭🇺Laszlo Papp (27-0-2, 15KO), who was without a doubt one of the greatest Olympic & amateur boxers to ever put gloves on.
+Who you see pictured here young and old is Hungarian boxing legend ♛🥇🥇🥇🇭🇺Laszlo Papp (27-0-2, 15KO), who was without a doubt one of the greatest Olympic & amateur boxers to ever put gloves on.

 The southpaw Papp won 3 Olympic Gold-Medals & put together an extensive career with over 300 wins, fighting his bouts at the Junior-Middleweight and Middleweight ranks.
 Boxing was outlawed in his native country of Hungary, however he was permitted to turn pro, most likely due to his outstanding pedigree.